freezer333/ramapo-college-website/content/courses/hnrs420/lect07.md

 # HNRS 420 - Lecture 7 <br/><br/>Off-the-grid - networks and technology of anonymity

-A detailed discussion on BitCoin, Tor, and other networks
+A detailed discussion on BitCoin, Tor, and other networks used to maintain annonymity online.

 ## Reading List
 TBD

 ## Course Material
-Link to powerpoint slides
+TBD

 ## Course Discussion / Outline
 **Debate** But what about the terrorists?
+Can we allow these networks and tools to be used?